LIFE WITH A NARCISSIST: AN EXHAUSTION LIKE NO OTHER

 What happened to step A?

 A narcissistic person can not even do step A to help the relationship emotionally.
 Not even a tiny step.
 They cannot acknowledge that anything is their fault, so they have nothing that they need to do differently.
 So why is it that when we are with a narcissistic partner who can’t even handle doing step A, we still feel so determined that we can fix this?
 Why is it our job and our responsibility?

 Let’s compare this to helping a young child learn to tie their shoe.
 First you show them how.
 Then you help them through the beginning step.
 You start the process with them.
 But this particular youngster doesn’t seem to want to learn.
 They pretend to try to do it, kind of, sort of.
 Then they fumble their fingers together in frustration, saying, “I can’t.”
 To you, it is clear that they aren’t even trying.
 Yet when you say to them, “You didn’t even try,” they sharply respond, “I did too!”
 This is now an impossible standstill.
 After making a few more efforts, you just tie their shoe for them.
 It’s easier, quicker, and less frustrating.The child doesn’t mind either.
 It’s easier and less frustrating for them too.

 Relationships with narcissistic people are like this.
 You try to connect with them, but it just doesn’t happen.
 You try to explain how their words or attitudes hurt you.
 They make some pretend efforts with the clumsiness of a youngster that won’t tie their own shoes.
 You keep trying to help them understand, but inevitably it doesn’t work.
 Their efforts at minimal, at best.
 When you tell them, “You didn’t even try,” they quickly retort, “I did too!”
-The victim role quickly follows, leaving you trapped in a circular conversation from hell.
+The victim role quickly follows, leaving you trapped in a circular conversation from hell and total exhaustion.